-Since April 2003 every local authority has a ‘duty to offer’ money instead of arranging services for those who are eligible.
-When a council gives someone money in this way, it is known as a direct payment.
+Every local authority can offer money instead of arranging services for those who are eligible.
+When a council gives someone money in this way it is known as a direct payment.

 Direct payments are payments made to a disabled person (or a representative of their choosing) into a bank account or pre paid card.
 These payments are made in advance, usually every four weeks.
 They enable people to purchase and arrange their own support to meet their needs.
 The aim of direct payments is to give people more choice, greater flexibility and more control over the support they get.

 People can use their direct payments to choose how to have their care provided.
 Many people choose a personal assistant (PA) as a solution to their care needs.
 Some choose to use a care agency.

 Direct payments can be made to people of all ages.
 For children and young people under 16, payments are made to an adult who has parental responsibility.

 You can get direct payments if: